icipe-official/Wild-Plants-Fruits-and-Host-Insects/README.md

-# Wild-Plants-Fruits-and-Host-Insects

-Wild Plants, Fruits, and Host Insects BioCollections

-# Wild Plants, Fruits, and Host Insects
+# Wild Plants, Fruits, and Host Insects BioCollections

 Welcome to Wild Plants, Fruits, and Host Insects BioCollections - a comprehensive platform dedicated to exploring and understanding the diverse world of wild fruits and their associated host insects.
 Our project aims to provide a centralized repository of valuable information about various plant species, their fruits, and the insects that rely on them for their survival.